zepp-health/zeppos-docs/docs/guides/tools/watchface/guides/create.md

 ### 4. Add pointer time

 1. Click "Time" to select "Pointer Time" in the pop-up drop-down menu
-2. Click "Pointer Time" - "Hour hand" in the left panel to add a time-hand picture (pointer/hour.png in footage) in the right-most configuration panel
+2. Click "Pointer Time" - "Hour hand" in the left panel to add a time-hand picture (pointer/hour.png in the design resource files) in the right-most configuration panel
 3. Enter the following coordinate information in the configuration panel on the right:

 - Center of Watchface rotation - The center point of the entire Watchface, the current Watchface resolution is 454 x 454, so the center coordinate of the Watchface rotation is (227, 227)